Earning Continuing Education Units (CEUs)

 Be sure to check specifics for your state and profession regarding CEUs, non-credit, and for-credit requirements for professional development.

-UW-Madison Continuing Studies is an acceptable continuing education provider for the following:
+UW–Madison Continuing Studies is an approved continuing education provider through the following:

 American Psychological Association (APA) — [for psychologists]

 - University of Wisconsin–Madison Division of Continuing Studies is approved by the American Psychological Association to sponsor continuing education for psychologists.
 University of Wisconsin–Madison Division of Continuing Studies maintains responsibility for programs and their content.

 Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) Program — [for social workers]

 - UW-Madison Division of Continuing Studies (provider #1042) is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 UW-Madison Division of Continuing Studies, maintains responsibility for courses.
 ACE provider approval period: 4/27/2019-4/27/2022.